 Art returned to news and Birmingham to be the morning anchor at the CBS 42 Morning News with Art Franklin.
 As managing editor, Art is charged with being the editorial content manager of the newscast.

 Together, Art and his wife Michele have four children.
 They moved from Los Angeles, CA back to Birmingham where they met many years ago.
 They call their move back to the future.
-They remain members of Faithful Central Church in LA but are in search of a church home in Birmingham.
+They are members of The Worship Center Church in Birmingham.

 Art’s biggest passion outside of his family is tennis and more tennis.